sergiolemus/Stimulize/README.md

 This program can of course also be used to generate command files for terminal *IRSIM*.

-This program will take input arguments and then can be piped to *.cmd* file, which can be imported into *ELECTRIC* by going to *TOOLS->Simulation (Built-in)->Restore Stimuli From Disk ..*
+This program will take input arguments and can then be piped to *.cmd* file, which can be imported into *ELECTRIC* by going to *TOOLS->Simulation (Built-in)->Restore Stimuli From Disk ..*

 This program sets the analyzer window to the desired nodes you wish to track.
 Then, it generates a sequence of *IRSIM* commands to toggle a desired set of inputs **n** going through all **(2^n)-1** states.
 It can also generate *IRSIM* commands for particular test sequence of inputs instead.

-The default mode is to scroll through inputs using *GRAY CODE*, changing only one bit at a time so the outputs are more stable.
+The default mode is to scroll through inputs using **Gray Code**, changing only one bit at a time so the outputs are more stable.
 It will still toggle through all input combinations.

-Ex: If you have 3 inputs [ A, B, C ], the program will generate commands to toggle them from [ 0, 0, 0 ] up to [ 1, 0, 0 ], that being from 0 to 7.
+**Example 1:** If you have 3 inputs [ A, B, C ], the program will generate commands to toggle them from [ 0, 0, 0 ] to [ 1, 1, 1 ], in **Gray Code** order.

-Ex: If you have 4 inputs [ A, B, C, D ], and you wish to test [ 0, 0, 1, 1 ], [ 1, 1, 1, 0 ], and [ 0, 0, 0, 0 ], it will generate commands for only those three as desired.
+**Example 2:** If you have 4 inputs [ I1, I2, I3, I4 ], and you wish to test [ 0, 0, 0, 0 ] [ 1, 1, 1, 0 ], and [ 0, 0, 1, 1 ], it will generate commands for only those three as desired.

 ## Compile:
 Clone the repository and run **make && make install** from the directory.
 Special thanks to